haoyuli02/haoyuli02.github.io/_pages/about.md

 Beyond my academic pursuits, I am actively involved in [Global Entrepreneurship Society (GES) at UCLA](https://gesatucla.org/), a student organization that ignites my curiosity for new innovations and encourages entrepreneurial thinking.
 I also had the opportunity to intern at [Startup UCLA](https://startupucla.com/), where the dynamic startup ecosystem gave me hands-on experience of turning groundbreaking ideas into reality.

-Feel free to connect with me to explore new opportunities, future collaborations, and exciting ventures together!
+Feel free to connect with me and explore new opportunities, future collaborations, and exciting ventures together!